 The magnet disconnect signal is used to let the person on the ground know that the electricity has been secured and it is safe to disconnect the magnet from the crane.

-The magnet disconnected signal is given with both extend arms, palms up and fingers open.
+The magnet disconnected signal is given with both arms extended, palms up, and fingers open.